-There is little information to speak of in relation to the nature of the labrottie and its history.
+There is little information to speak of in relation to the nature of the Labrottie and its history.
 The cross is relatively new and because of the variety of traits of the Rottweiler - Labrador cross there are no standards of expectation in terms of personality and temperament.
-However, we can make some assumptions about the breed if we take a closer look at the history of the pedigree parents.
+However, we can make some assumptions about the breed if we take a closer look at the history of the parents breeds.

-The Labrador was named because it comes from the Labrador and Newfoundland province: a large province belonging to Canada which consists of the island of Newfoundland and mainland Labrador.
+The Labrador was named because it comes from the Labrador and Newfoundland province: a large Canadian province.
 It was along the coast lines of Labrador and Newfoundland that fishermen of the 1700s bred the dog to help them to retrieve their trawls.
 The Labrador was not only good at what it was told to do but it was also exceptionally loyal and affectionate and the breed was soon introduced to the United Kingdom in the early 1800s.

-An owner’s dedication to regular exercise and involvement in family games is needed to ensure the animal’s health and mental state are as they should be.
+An owner’s dedication to their dog's regular exercise and involvement in family life is needed to ensure the animal’s health and mental state are as they should be.

 Rottweiler-Labrador mixes are known to be affectionate and friendly.
 They enjoy a lot of family time and will feel aggrieved if they are omitted from a social function.
 They crave human attention and praise, and learn quickly if training is offered confidently.
 However, if they are not given enough interaction or consistent training, their behaviour can turn sour and they begin to exhibit anti-social behaviour.

 The Rottweiler cross Labrador dog is not to blame for this anti-social behaviour; it is most of the time brought about by problems of the human chemistry of the house and a lack of responsible dog ownership.
 It is imperative that all of the family is aware of the demands of the breed and can look after the dog sufficiently well.